-- 6.1 To provide for local serving retail and commercial business activities in specific locations as identified on the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.43C)1. - 6.2 To ensure an anchor tenant and a mix of smaller scale activities provide a diverse range of goods and services to the local catchment. - 6.3 To require integration of the Aokautere Neighbourhood Centre with the surrounding neighbourhood by providing the roading and transport connections as identified on the Aokautere Structure Plan2. - 6.4 To create a high amenity and safe, walkable environment.
-3 - 6.5 To ensure that buildings and tenancies are built entirely to the front boundary to create a continuous street frontage that encourages pedestrian activity at ground floor level. - 6.6 To restrict all residential activities within the Aokautere Neighbourhood Centre to above around floor level.4
+- 6.1 To provide for ILocal serving retail and commercial business activities and buildings are developed and undertaken in general accordance with the specific locations as identified on the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.43C)1. - 6.2 To ensure an anchor tenant and a mix of smaller scale activities provide a diverse range of goods and services to the local catchment.2 - 6.3 To require integration of the Aokautere Neighbourhood Centre with the surrounding neighbourhood by providing the roading and transport connections as identified on the Aokautere Structure Plan (Map 7A.4A Street Hierarchy) and the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.4C).
+3 - 6.4 To create a high amenity and safe, walkable environment.
+4 - 6.5 To ensure that buildings and tenancies are built entirely to the front boundary to create a continuous street frontage that encourages pedestrian activity at ground floor level.

-- 6.7 To ensure that all residential accommodation within the Aokautere Neighbourhood Centre is designed with a high level of amenity. - 6.8 To promote commercial street frontages with the following characteristics: - Doors and windows provide passive surveillance of, and visual and physical connection to, the street and public spaces. - Narrow storefronts with frequent entries at the street edge. - Primary building access from public footpaths. - 6.9 To require service access to be provided at the rear of the buildings as identified on the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.43C). - To ensure the design and management of stormwater effectively integrates water sensitive design for management of runoff quality and quantity.5 - 6.11 Ensure that development in the Aokautere Neighbourhood Centre does not proceed until the primary stormwater elements which are necessary to service the development are in place.6 - Ensure construction of buildings, or earthworks or recontouring to enable the construction of buildings, does not proceed unless a geotechnical investigation has confirmed the appropriateness of the land for development and the recommendations of any technical reports to address land stability, uncontrolled fill and natural hazards including any recommended avoidance or mitigation measures, have been implemented in advance of development.
+- 6.6 To restrict all residential activities within the Aokautere Neighbourhood Centre to above ground floor level.5 - 6.7 To ensure that all residential accommodation within the Aokautere Neighbourhood Centre is designed with a high level of amenity. - 8.6 To promote commercial street frontages with the following characteristics: - Doors and windows provide passive surveillance of, and visual and physical connection to, the street and public spaces. - Narrow storefronts with frequent entries at the street edge. - Primary building access from public footpaths. - To require service access to be provided at the rear of the buildings as identified on the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.43C).6 - 6.10 To ensure the design and management of stormwater effectively integrates water sensitive design for management of runoff quality and quantity.7 - Ensure that development in the Aokautere Neighbourhood Centre does not proceed until 6.11 the pPrimary \$Stormwater elements which are necessary to service the development are in place.8 - 6.12 Ensure construction of buildings, or earthworks or recontouring to enable the construction of buildings, does not proceed unless a geotechnical investigation has confirmed the appropriateness of the land for development and the recommendations of any technical reports to address land stability, uncontrolled fill and natural hazards including any recommended avoidance or mitigation measures, have been implemented in advance of development.9